SAP/customer-data-platform-connectors/README.md

 			    }
 			  ]
 		  ```
-		  then refer to this definition when you describe the webhhok
+		  Then refer to this definition when you describe the webhook
 	      ```
 	        "webhooks": {
 				    "intercomEvent": {